Photos are below

 Click on + or – to zoom in or out.

-Click on any of the blue balloons in the map at the left, for info about that section:
+Click on any of the blue balloons in the map, for info about that section:

 Upper blue balloon = north end of this part of the bypass, at the corner of Keawe Street and Honoapiilani Highway.